We couldn't arrange to have more hours added to the day, but if you're drowning in tasks, this advice will serve as a lifeline.

 Enter the birth of a new malady: responsibility fatigue, a burned-out feeling that arises from having too many obligations — to family, work, friends, extended family, community, household and the management of finances.

-Part of the reason for our rising stress levels is that demands on our time have increased, says psychotherapist Lia Avellino, LCSW, Director of Head and Heart at THE WELL.
+Part of the reason for our rising stress levels is that demands on our time have increased, says psychotherapist Lia Avellino, advisor of Head and Heart at THE WELL.
 "The number of hours in the day remains the same, yet our expectations for ourselves have multiplied," she says.